 Yes.
 It is possible to charge an electric bike with a solar panel.
 At this time, you can’t get an unlimited range with solar charging.
 You will use up your battery faster than the solar panels can recharge it.

-With a 100w solar panel, it is possible to produce 300-600Wh of energy in a day.
+With a 100w solar panel, it is possible to produce 300-600Wh of energy in a day under ideal conditions.
 That’s enough to charge an average e-bike battery completely full.
 Of course, the panels will have to sit in direct sunlight all day.

 People do use solar to charge their e-bike.
 For example, this guy installed two 50w solar panels on his e-bike.
 These guys used solar power to ride their e-bikes across the United States.